 - Warm layers of clothing and a raincoat

-- Trekking trousers or tracksuit with extra t-shirt/sweatshirt
+- Trekking trousers or tracksuit with an extra t-shirt/sweatshirt

 - Sun-block, Sunglasses, and cap